bentherien/bentherien/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on robust models and interpretable deep learning.
+- 🔭 I’m currently researching scalable and cost-effective pre-training algorithms for large-scale model development.
-- 📫 How to reach me: btherien at uwaterloo dot ca
+- 📫 How to reach me: benjamin.therien at umontreal dot ca